qouteall/qouteall-blog/Cognitive-biases.md

 Examples:

-- In the COVID-19 pandemic, a developed country have higher overall fatality rate.
-But in each age group, that country's fatality rate is lower.
-That country has a larger portion of old population.
+- In the COVID-19 pandemic, a developed country have higher overall fatality rate than a developing country.
+But in each age group, the developed country's fatality rate is lower.
+The developed country has a larger portion of old population.
 - After improving a product, the overall customer satisfaction score may decrease, because the product gets popular and attracted the customers that don't fit the product, even though the original customers' satisfaction score increases.

 ### False consensus (echo chamber, information cocoon)